gokuu/apple-tv-converter/README.md

 # apple-tv-converter

 Command line utility to convert media to a format playable on the AppleTV.
 Supports embedding subtitles and sets metadata according to the media file.
+Now, it also supports automatically downloading subtitles from [opensubtitles.org](http://www.opensubtitles.org) and, in the same process, infering the movie's IMDB id for metadata.

 ## On Mac OSX